xayhewalo/julianbc/README.md

 - [ ] Add Calendar from UI
 - [X] Decouple focus and keyboard
 - [ ] Use `kivy.Factory` instead of importing widgets into .kv files
+- [ ] figure out why one finger scrolling is fast and two finger scrolling is slow
 #### Timeline
 - [ ] Sync timelines should set start and end ordinals of all timelines
 - [ ] add scroll